-MSUM Title IX Coordinator, Owens Hall 208, 218-477-2174: takes reports and investigates sexual assaults when the alleged perpetrator is a student, employee, or volunteer of the University.
+MSUM Title IX Coordinator, Flora Frick Hall 153, 218-477-2967: initiates reports and investigations of sexual assaults when the alleged perpetrator is a student, employee, or volunteer of the University.
 Available after hours by contacting MSUM Public Safety.

 Resources and Advocacy